 When it comes time to end a marriage, so many questions can arise.
 What if my spouse does not agree to a divorce?
 How do we determine a fair division of property?
+How will we handle custody arrangements?
 How long will the process take?
 Will we have to go to court?
 How much paperwork will we need to file?

 If you have children, the questions can be even more complicated.
 Divorce can be an emotional, stressful, and uncertain time.
 If you are going through a divorce in Schaumburg, IL, you may be left feeling alone, hurt, and confused.

-At the Law Offices of Robert M. Kaplan, PC, our objective is to help you feel less alone during this difficult time.
+At the Law Offices of Robert M. Kaplan, our objective is to help you feel less alone during this difficult time.
 We work closely with our clients so that we can make the divorce process easier to navigate.
-Because emotions tend to flare and run high during divorces, it is crucial to have a seasoned and dedicated expert on your side.
+Because emotions tend to flare and run high during the dissolution of a marriage, it is crucial to have a seasoned and dedicated expert on your side.
 When you decide to work with our knowledgeable legal team, we take your problems and concerns upon ourselves to help ease your burdens.

-If you need an experienced divorce law attorney in Schaumburg, IL, our law office can help.
-The first step is for you to meet with attorney Robert M. Kaplan to discuss your situation and to outline a plan of action.
+If you need an experienced divorce attorney in Schaumburg, our law office can help.
+The first step is to meet with family lawyer Robert Kaplan to discuss your situation and outline a plan of action.
 How we proceed depends on your goals and desires for the outcome of your divorce.
 Depending on your individual circumstances, your divorce may be simpler or may require more legwork.